-The program BAM Media designed and implemented was built around changing perceptions of the venue and attracting media and fans from all over the world, whilst assisting stakeholders to achieve their key objectives.
+The program was built around changing perceptions of the venue and attracting media and fans from all over the world, whilst assisting stakeholders to achieve their key objectives.

-A hole-by-hole analysis was conducted and distributed among key media, as well as one-on-one contact developed with the majority of major players to promote their attendance and participation.
+A hole-by-hole analysis was conducted and distributed to key media, while one-on-one contact was initiated and developed with most major players to promote their attendance and participation.

-It delivered one of the strongest media results both domestically and internationally since the tournament’s inception and crowd-wise, still stands as one of the best attended golf events in Australia.
+What became one of the most memorable Australian Opens in history – won by Stuart Appleby – still stands as one of the best ever attended golf events in Australia.